jxtngx/whoop-python-client/docs/reference/cycle.md

 ## Rate Limiting

-The cycle endpoints are subject to WHOOP's rate limiting.
+The cycle methods are subject to WHOOP's rate limiting.
 The client will automatically handle token refresh, but you should implement appropriate retry logic with exponential backoff for rate limit errors.

 ## Error Handling